Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL Week 6, more

-Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL picks on Thursday, October 9
+Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL, WNBA picks on Friday, October 10

 Sleeper Fantasy offers a 100% deposit match for new users up to $100 with the Sleeper Fantasy promo code CBSSPORTS

-The NFC East rival Philadelphia Eagles and New York Giants kick off the Week 6 NFL schedule on Thursday Night Football.
+Week 6 of the NFL schedule continues on Sunday with 12 games, including an early start when the Denver Broncos take on the New York Jets from Tottenham Hotspur Stadium in London, England.
 The latest Sleeper Fantasy promo code CBSSPORTS offers new users a 100% deposit match up to $100, perfect for betting NFL action.
-The Eagles suffered their first loss of the year, a 21-17 decision to the Denver Broncos, while New York (1-4) dropped a 26-14 decision at New Orleans on Sunday.
-The sports schedule on Thursday also includes NLDS action, as well as 2025-26 NHL season and NBA preseason games to consider on the best DFS apps.
+At 3-2, the Broncos find themselves ina tie for the AFC West lead with the Los Angeles Chargers.
+Denver is coming off a 21-17 win over the defending Super Bowl champion Philadelphia Eagles, while Dallas rolled to a 37-22 win over the Jets.
+The sports schedule on Friday also includes ALDS Game 5 action, with the Tigers battling the Mariners at 8:08 p.m.
+ET, as well as Game 4 of WNBA Finals on the docket as well.
+2025-26 NHL season and NBA preseason games to consider on the best DFS apps.
 Click here to get the latest Sleeper Fantasy promo code for new users:

 Here are three easy steps for how to use Sleeper bonus code CBSSPORTS.
 Follow these steps to claim your Sleeper sign-up bonus.